Axelrod-Python/Axelrod/docs/overview_of_strategies.rst

 Backstabber
 ^^^^^^^^^^^

-A variation of Fool Me Once, this strategy will also defect on rounds 198 and 199 unconditionally.
+A variation of Fool Me Once, this strategy will wait for the third defection and also defect on rounds 198 and 199 unconditionally.

 Aggravater
 ^^^^^^^^^^^